romangrothausmann/hdfutil-code/cpp/README.txt

-== h5util ==
+== HdfUtil ==
 Developed by Fredrik Orderud, 2009.

-"h5util" is a collection of small utility functions to simplify storage and loading of scalar, vectors and N-dim tables of any type through the HDF5 C++ interface.
+HdfUtil is a collection of small utility functions to simplify storage and loading of scalar, vectors and N-dim tables of any type through the HDF5 C++ interface.

 == Dependencies ==
 HDF5 C++ library: